 For students and their teachers, working with actual challenges offers new inspiring teaching trajectories.
 Using the principles of co-design and learning in teams, this session looks for these new trajectories and forms.
 An existing case will be introduced; Living Pasts, an interdisciplinary course for bachelor students.
 After having developed concepts for the UtrechtTimeMachine, these concepts are ready for the next step: translation into an app for those who want to know more about the history and geography of the city.
 The main question for the participants of this design thinking session is how to develop teaching approaches that can accommodate both, the generation of new scientific concepts as well as the translation into concrete products.

 Session leaders: Michele Gerbrands, UMC Utrecht & Albert Meijer, Utrecht University

 Learning spaces used to be static lecture halls where teachers would lecture and students were supposed to passively listen for hours.
 In active learning spaces, physical space is fully devoted to making learning pleasant and more effective and efficient.
 Learning spaces are particularly suitable for challenge-based education, education in which students are challenged to solve real societal problems and are in charge of their own learning processes.
 In this session, you will learn more about the opportunities offered by active learning spaces and you will be challenged to think of new combinations of learning spaces and challenges.

 Each of the sessions will be hosted by university’s active learning spaces.

-- The venue of ‘How will co-creation and co-design support new inspiring learning trajectories?’ is the Teaching & Learning Lab (TLL) at Utrecht Science Park.
+- The venue of ‘How to translate results from co-design courses to concrete products’ is the Teaching & Learning Lab (TLL) at Utrecht Science Park.
 TLL is a very flexible learning space where teachers and student experiment with new forms of teaching.

 - ‘Future learning spaces in the context of challenge-based education’ will take place in Coll@b, a modern open learning space in the UMCU cluster.